 sudo log -error

-When we have configured the Debug mode in WordPress in the
+When we have configured the Debug mode in WordPress in

-debug.log file, usually located in the
+debug.log file, usually located in

-sudo log domain.com -wp
+sudo log example.com -wp

 How can I see the log generated by an application or tool?

 Webinoly supports the visualization of events generated by PHP, MySQL, mail,